I never thought I would be the type of person to cram my whole life into a small cabin bag and hit the road, but here I am, doing just that.

 Based in Canggu (pronounced Chan-goo), we have an awesome villa with room for friends visiting, of which many of our friends are taking advantage of.
 There's a really awesome co-working space, tons of incredible cafes and of course the beach nearby.
 Seriously, the quality of food here never ceases to impress me, especially the health food and veggie/vegan scene.

-Not only that, the way that technology has been embraced here is so forward-thinking.
-You can order just about anything to your door using an app, a billion dollar startup straight out of Indonesia.
+The way that technology has been embraced here is so forward-thinking.
+You can order just about anything to your door using an app - something from the shop, a massage, a meal, you name it - a billion dollar startup straight out of Indonesia.

 Balinese people are exceptionally lovely, and from what I have seen in Canggu, the locals are happy and very proud of their island.

 I am still not sure about the impact the influx of tourists has had for the people of Bali.
 I think, overall, it has been seen as a positive thing and is helping areas like Canggu develop at an astonishingly fast pace.
 Having said that, it definitely can't be without some disadvantages, many of which I am still somewhat naive to.
 But what I have noticed is that if you look around in the right places, you can see both westerners and locals working together to make it a better place for everyone.